petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing.md

 **Support and Mission Criticality**

 How mission or business critical an application needs to be usually correlates directly to the required support level.
-For mission or business critical applications customers usually need 24/7 support for issues,
+For mission or business critical applications customers usually need 24/7 support for issues.

 **Other Considerations**

 Other considerations include, how much storage the solution will need, what type of tailoring needs there are, and how many customizations might be needed.

 ## Liferay Deployment Models

-Liferay supports three deployment models -
+Liferay supports three deployment models:

 * Liferay Experience Cloud (SaaS / DXP-as-a-Service)
 * Liferay Experience Cloud Self Managed (PaaS)